Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-This is one of the pieces I saw at the Metropolitan Museum in my twenties.
+This is one of the pieces I saw at the Metropolitan Museum of art as a fashion student in my twenties.
 I sketched it….
-I’ll have to post that here when I find it again!
+I’ll have to post that sketch here when I find it again!

 Let’s focus on the fabrics for a minute: